Stuart Forster discusses Latvia travel photography and food images while underway in Riga, the Latvian capital.

 The centre of Riga is fairly compact, meaning that it’s relatively easy to get about on foot between places of interest.
 If you’re heading further afield then the trams of the public transport system are easy to navigate and, of course, you could always book a taxi if you want to reach an outlying area.

 You can see more of Stuart Forster’s photography from Latvia illustrating a post about things to do in Latgale, a region in eastern Latvia.
 On the same website, you can also find a couple of posts from the town of Sigulda, which is approximately an hour from Riga and a good place to head if you enjoy visiting castles, walking and adventure sports.

 Riga proved a good destination to explore with a camera.

 Take a look at the Latvia website for ideas about things to do and see in the Baltic nation.

-Regent Holidays (020 7666 1244) offer a three night stay at the Radisson Radzine in the city centre of Riga, Latvia, from £395 per person.
-The price is based on two sharing on bed and breakfast basis and includes return flights and transfers.
+Regent Holidays (020 7666 1244) offer a three-night stay at the Radisson Radzine in the city centre of Riga, Latvia, from £395 per person.
+The price is based on two sharing on a bed and breakfast basis and includes return flights and transfers.

 How to get to Latvia